Musseffect/nonlinear-least-squares/readme.md

 * max(a,b)*
 * abs(a,b)*

-\* - use numerical differentiation, because they are not continuous
+\* - uses numerical differentiation, because they are not continuous